knee-cola/jest-mock-axios/README.md

 ## Can it be used with Jasmine/Mocha?
 Unfortunately *out of the box* this mock works only with [Jest](https://facebook.github.io/jest/).

-However, if you look at the [source code](https://github.com/knee-cola/jest-mock-axios/blob/master/lib/mock-axios.ts), you can see that it uses Jest only to define spies (for methods `post`, `get`, `put`, `delete`).
+However, if you look at the [source code](https://github.com/knee-cola/jest-mock-axios/blob/master/lib/mock-axios.ts), you can see that it uses Jest only to define spies (for methods `post`, `get`, `put`, `delete`, `create`).
 This means that it can easily be modified to use any other testing framework - go to [GitHub](https://github.com/knee-cola/jest-mock-axios), clone it, modify it, play with it :)

 # What's in this document?
 * [Installation](#installation)